Exclusive: Brazil prosecutors seek leniency talks with BRF in food fraud probe

 That raises questions over the methodology used by the labs, with the level of false positives deemed “unacceptable” by Ministry of Agriculture experts, the documents showed.

 The ministry declined to comment.
 BRF pointed to a previous statement, in which it said that it was cooperating with the police and was fully compliant with Brazilian and international norms.

-Mérieux, controlled by France’s Institut Mérieux, a holding company which also owns diagnostics firm Biomérieux, did not immediately comment.
-It has previously said that there was no evidence of wrongdoing by its laboratories.
+Mérieux, controlled by France’s Institut Mérieux, a holding company which also owns diagnostics firm Biomérieux, said in an email it had not had access to the ministry’s opinion as expressed in the court filing.

+“Based on our internal tracking systems that compile test data going back years, there is no evidence to support claims of a high rate of false positives in salmonella tests” carried out in its Brazilian food labs, it said.

 BRF, the world’s biggest chicken exporter, and five Mérieux laboratories in Brazil accredited by the ministry are being investigated by police over accusations that they falsified test results.